 - 1. Understanding of the basic concepts and principles relevant to the levels of biological organization from molecules to ecosystems, and the forces of evolution that shape them. - 2.
 Advanced knowledge in a specialized area of biology through study and hands-on laboratory/field-based research. - 3.
 Knowledge of the chemical, physical, mathematical, and statistical concepts underpinning many biological concepts. - 4.
 Investigative research skills to comprehend natural phenomena and solve contemporary biology-related problems. - 5.
-Communication skills to effectively explain scientific data and ideas orally and in writing to specialists and the general public.

-- 6. Experience in and understanding the value of collaborative research in the sciences. - 7.
+Communication skills to effectively explain scientific data and ideas orally and in writing to specialists and the general public. - 6.
+Experience in and understanding the value of collaborative research in the sciences. - 7.
 Knowledge and appreciation of the diverse social, ethical and historical impacts of biology.

-- Barbara Stebbins-Boaz, Associate Professor of Biology, Dapartment Chair - Jennifer Butler, Continuing Instructor of Biology, Lab Education - Emma Coddington, Associate Professor of Biology - David Craig, Professor of Biology - Jason Duncan, Associate Professor of Biology - Susan Kephart, Professor of Biology - Rosa León Zayas, Assistant Professor of Biology - Briana Lindh, Continuing Instructor of Biology, Associate Director, Sustainability Institute - Melissa Marks, Assistant Professor of Biology - Christopher Irwin Smith, Associate Professor of Biology
+- Jason Duncan, Associate Professor of Biology; Department Chair - Jennifer Butler, Continuing Instructor of Biology, Lab Educator - Emma Coddington, Associate Professor of Biology - David Craig, Professor of Biology - Susan Kephart, Professor of Biology - Rosa León Zayas, Assistant Professor of Biology - Briana Lindh, Continuing Instructor of Biology; Associate Director, Sustainability Institute, - Melissa Marks, Associate Professor of Biology - Christopher Irwin Smith, Associate Professor of Biology

-- E. Carla Parker-Athill, Visiting Assistant Professor of Biology - Daniel Yaeger, Post-Doctoral Scholar
+• E. Carla Parker-Athill, Visiting Assistant Professor of Biology